uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 The `+` sign concatenates two strings, but can only be used on two strings.
 Using it on a number and a string will cause an error (because it is ambiguous as to what you want the program to do!)

-That's why it's a great idea to use raw_input for this problem; if you use input you'd have to convert the `int` to a `string`.
+That's why it's a great idea to use `raw_input` for this problem; if you use input you'd have to convert the `int` to a `string`.
 We'll cover this more in-depth later on, when we get to strings, but you may want to play with string concatenation operations now to get everything to look its prettiest.

 ## Intermezzo: Questions

-At this point, we suggest completing questions 1.9--1.11 to cement your understanding of these topics.
+At this point, we suggest completing questions 1.1--1.3 to cement your understanding of these topics.
 Just go to the next tab, answer the questions and return here to code some more.

-## Exercise 1.6 – New Operators
+## 1.7 New Operators

 Open up IDLE and play around with the new operators showed today in class.
 Make sure that you understand how to use them and what they are used for!
 The operators `==`, `!=`, `<`, `>`, `<=`, `>=` are called *relation* operators.